nathpaiva/reading/README.md

 # Reading - Redux

-It is a study project for redux with react.
+It is a study project for react with redux.

 ## Project developed with:
 * Node,